 Continually moving medicine forward is a core aspect of a maxillofacial consultant’s life.
 They often act as lecturers, or mentors within the medical profession, sharing skills to benefit patients.

-Keeping abreast of developments in their field is equally important, including wider surgical changes.
+Part of keeping abreast of developments and seeing them move in a useful direction, including surgical changes.
 Maxillofacial surgery can be brief day care under local anaesthetic, or under general anaesthetic in a large operating theatre.

 Managing the needs of either stems from the confidence and knowledge many years experience bring.
 There are no shortcuts to a maxillofacial career, because for our patients, there shouldn’t be.